 Mona Ochoa-Horshok, a licensed professional counselor, provides confidential counseling services for all law school students.
-During the Spring 2024 semester, she is available on Mondays and Wednesdays from 1:00 p.m. to 3:30 p.m. in Office A241.
+During the Fall 2024 semester, she is available on Tuesdays from 9:30 a.m. to 12:00 p.m. and from 2:30 p.m. to 5:00 p.m. in Office A241.

 This counseling service is sponsored by the Law School and is free of charge.
 Students with ongoing counseling needs are encouraged to take advantage of the University’s Counseling Center, which is open daily and also has 24/7 on-call services.